mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 Management of multiple field workers can be easily implemented through the use of Groups, in ArcGIS.com.
 You can create a Group with appropriate permissions (Public, Org, Members), so that anyone in that Group can access and use the deployed Map for data collection.
 For the reset of this exercise, I provide instructions for submitting your Collector/FieldMaps  app Map, for credit, by sharing it and the data layers in it, through an ArcGIS.com group.

-### Join the Earthsys144 Mapping App Group
+### Join the Earthsys144 FieldMaps app Group 2022

 1. From The Map, on ArcGIS.com, click on the Home button and go to Groups
 2. Click on the My Organization's Groups tab at the top, left
-3. Search for earthsys144 and click on the resulting Earthsys144 Mapping App Group link
+3. Search for `earthsys144` and click on the resulting **Earthsys144 FieldMaps app Group 2022** link

 ![](images/ArcGIS_Online_FieldMaps-95409c2e.png)